 Clients rely on our understanding of local business and regulatory practices across Asia to resolve international commercial and investment disputes.

 - Beijing.
-Our team in Beijing is well known for its “extensive experience” acting as counsel and arbitrator in scores of commercial arbitrations in China, with particular strength before the China International Economic and Trade Arbitration Commission (CIETAC) (Legal 500 China, 2017).
-The team is led by a member of the ICC and LCIA courts and the author of the leading treatise on arbitration in China.
+Our team in Beijing is “recommended for China-related dispute resolution and international arbitration” (Legal 500 China, 2019).
+The team is led by a former member of the ICC and LCIA courts and the author of the leading treatise on arbitration in China.

 - Singapore.
 From our Singapore office, we handle contract and treaty arbitrations arising in Central, South and Southeast Asia before the Singapore International Arbitration Center (SIAC) and in ICC arbitration.
 We also co-author the leading treatise on SIAC arbitration.
 In one case example, we are advising a U.S. oil major in a series of high value complex disputes against an Asian government and state-owned entities arising under several production sharing contracts.

 We are widely recognized for advising clients "from an array of industry sectors" (Chambers Global, 2017).
 Our team has handled landmark arbitrations around the world, as counsel and arbitrator, arising in the energy, mining, construction and telecom sectors.